(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Developers who spend a lot of time on repetitive code writing, refactoring, and documentation tasks

-Someone who wants to expand into new areas like DevOps, data analysis, security etc. using prompts
+People who want to expand into new areas such as DevOps, data analysis, and security using prompts

-Someone who wants to quickly adapt to practical work and grow into a "developer who works well" through AI tools
+For those who want to quickly adapt to practical work and grow into "a developer who works well" through AI tools

-A person who has to handle code writing + infrastructure management + collaboration alone or in a small team with limited resources
+With limited resources, a person who must handle code writing + infrastructure management + collaboration alone or in a small team

-Learners who want to quickly master new languages/frameworks
+Learners who want to quickly master a new language/framework

 Technical Paper Summary → Code Reproduction researchers who want to accelerate the process with AI assistance